CPSC481FitFusion/FitFusion/README.md

   - Record the date and at least one body measurement (weight, waist, hip, arm, thigh circumference).
   - If no measurement is entered, an error alert appears.

-### Task 3: Notifications/Reminders
+### Task 3: Notifications/Alerts
-- **Setting Up Reminders:**
+- **Setting Up Alerts:**
   - Navigate to the Alerts page from the bottom navigation.
-  - Click "Create a Reminder".
+  - Click "Set an Alert".
-  - Enter the reminder's name and time and save.
+  - Enter the Alert's name and time and save.

 ### Task 4: View and Manage History
 - **Accessing Workout History:**